GED Subjects

 GED Test And The Alternatives

-Many states use the GED (General Education Development) test for their high school equivalency (HSE) testing programs.
+Many states use the GED® (General Education Development) test for their high school equivalency (HSE) testing programs.
 In this post, we take a look at what’s on the GED exam.
+The HiSET is now also available online, and the TASC exam was discontinued.

 Students who successfully take the four individual subtests (modules) of the GED exam will receive their state’s high school equivalency diploma.